NickelMedia/Imposium-JS-SDK/docs/www/client.md

 `Imposium.Client.getExperience(experienceId: String): void`

-Gets experiences by id and triggers the [`GOT_EXPERIENCE`](#GOT_EXPERIENCE) event on success.
-If processing an experience is intentionally deferred until after an experience is created (i.e: rendering is invoked by the first visit to a deeplink) making this call will invoke processing.
+Returns an experience via its unique experience ID, and triggers the [`GOT_EXPERIENCE`](#GOT_EXPERIENCE) event on success.
+If processing an experience is intentionally deferred until after an experience is created (i.e. rendering is invoked by the first visit to a deeplink) making this call will invoke processing.

 Note: If you are using [`Imposium.Player`](/player) to handle playback then you can skip setting [`GOT_EXPERIENCE`](#GOT_EXPERIENCE) since the player will always consume processed experiences for you.
 It should be said though that setting this event can still be useful when using the player if you wish to update application state or markup when an experience becomes ready (i.e: hiding a 'loading' or 'now processing' view).